PatrykCieszynski/GdankWatchTraffic/README.md

 >Updates every 20 second.

 ## General info
 Project to pass the class in Advanced Internet Technologies.
 We were supposed to make an application that uses some external Api.
 Some time ago i saw article about similiar app, so I decided to do something like it.
-With localisation data from server i can render a marker for each tram and bus

 ## Screenshots
 ![Example screenshot](./img/screenshot.PNG)